 (image via Female Foodie)

-We stumbled upon Lou’s Bodega while trying to go to Veracruz one day, but immediately driving past when we caught a glimpse of the line wrapped around the block.
-We ended up having the best brunch and were so glad we found it!
+We stumbled upon Lou’s Bodega one day while trying to meet friends at another spot for lunch.
+We ended up having the best brunch that day and were so glad we found it!
 There’s plenty of room for kids, plus corn hole and ping pong.
 For breakfast get the old-fashioned donuts, breakfast sandwich and Intellgentsia coffee of your choice.

 (image via Lou’s Austin)

 The South location was a favorite of mine in college.
-They opened their second location not far from us and it boasts a lot more tables than the original location as well as a really cool area for kids to play.
+They opened their second location not far from us and it boasts a lot more tables than the original location as well as a really cool open area for kids to play.
+The decor is reminiscent of your favorite NYC pizzeria!

 (image via Michael Hsu)

 I don’t know why, but this spot is so great with kids!
 Parker was taking ballet for a minute in Cedar Park and we always ended up here afterwards for dinner.
-There’s a really fun area for them to run around outside and lots of menu options for them.
+There’s a really fun area for them to run around outside and lots of menu options for everyone in the family.

 (image via Fox59)